 There is also simply no reason to not start a website now.
 It’s so quick to set one up – so swallow up that fear and just get your website sorted.

-If you want some affiliate marketing training and the ability to set up a quick free website, click here for more info.
+If you want some affiliate marketing training and the ability to set up a quick free website, I highly recommend the training right here.

 Have you had much success with affiliate marketing without a website?
 Or are you just getting started?